takahiroaoki/learning-k8s/README.md

 This is the project for Minikube execution environment.

-The maintaner use EC2 instance(Amazon Linux2) as the virtual machine.
+The maintaner uses EC2 instance(Amazon Linux2) as the virtual machine.

 Minikube need 2CPUs, so the instance type is larger than t2.medium.